Becoming a Therapist: Educational Pathways by Country

 2. Master's Degree in MFT (2-3 years): MA/MS in Marriage and Family Therapy (60 credit hours minimum)

-- COAMFTE Accreditation: Commission on Accreditation for Marriage and Family Therapy Education—required or preferred for licensure
+- COAMFTE Accreditation: Commission on Accreditation for Marriage and Family Therapy Education.
+Accreditation is required or preferred for licensure

 - Includes: Systemic theory coursework, clinical practica (500+ hours), relational therapies training